-Strong cash generation saw an increase of £1.8m in cash and short term investment balances, which together with borrowing repayments led to an increase in net funds of £2.5m.
+Strong cash generation saw an increase of £2.8m in cash and short term investment balances, which together with borrowing repayments led to an increase in net funds of £3.5m.

-Net assets decreased by £6.7m, due to a £8.3m increase in the defined benefit pension liability (including a £6.4m actuarial gain).
+Net assets decreased by £12.6m, due to a £17.4m increase in the defined benefit pension liability (including the £15.4m actuarial loss).